julsraemy/loud-consistency/README.md

 Dropping Linked Art but focusing on IIIF Manifests V2.1 versus V3.0 against the [Presentation API Validator](https://presentation-validator.iiif.io/).
 For instance: Bodleian, Getty, Internet Archive (some of them have content negotiation implemented).
 Also how it relates to the cookbook recipes and which viewers support what.

-## 2. LUX, Yale Collections Discovery
+## 2. LUX Data Consistency

-For the first action, a compressed slice of the LUX data has been provided.
+For the first action, a compressed slice of the Linked Art data from LUX, Yale Collections Discovery has been provided.
 For the second and third action related purely to LUX, a CSV has been provided.

 ### Syntax

 - Initial idea: Syntax against the Linked Art Schema Definitions - Linked Art specification <-> Data [Automatable] - 1/24th records (LUX), the highest number of parallel processes.
 The JSONL file can be extracted using `lux_jsonl_extractor.py`.
 See [lux-ectractor](lux-extractor/README.md).

-The [Linked Art JSON Validator](https://github.com/linked-art/json-validator) will be leveraged.
+A fork of the [Linked Art JSON Validator](https://github.com/julsraemy/json-validator) will be leveraged.
 The `lux-schema-test.py` should be amended so it can parse several links or JSON-LD files.

-### Unit to Unit (YCBA and YUAG)
+### Unit to unit consistency (YCBA and YUAG)

 - Initial idea: Unit to unit consistency, e.g. YCBA & YUAG to check (same domain).
 To some extent, first by hand with a couple of instances, then Activity Streams endpoints or thumb drives.

-### LUX versus Getty Vocabularies
+### Consistency of concepts between LUX and the Getty Vocabularies

 - Initial idea: LUX <-> external Linked Art that have the same concepts, that would be the Getty JSON-LD representation of the AAT, ULAN, TGN [To some extent, first by hand with a couple of instances]